open-telemetry/weaver/crates/weaver_forge/README.md

 {%- set file_name = group.id | file_name -%}
 {{- template.set_file_name("span/" ~ file_name ~ ".md") -}}
 ```

+This mechanism allows the template to dynamically generate the name of the file
+to be produced and to organize the generated files in a directory structure of
+its choice.

 ## Configuration File - `weaver.yaml`